 Oh, what an uproar they met upon their return.
 Neither tribe was happy at their meeting, and all were determined to break the betrothal instantly.
 What to do?
 The man and the maiden had no doubts at all.
 In the wee hours of the morning, each swam out to the little island to meet one another — from their to flee to a new land where they might marry.
 As soon as they were discovered missing, warriors from both tribes set out in pursuit, to bring the renegades back by whatever means available.

 But the Great Spirit was watching, and took pity on the young lovers.
 He transformed them into geese, which mate for life, so they could fly away from their pursuers and so that they would always be together.
-When the warriors arrived on the island, the found not a man and a woman, but two lovely geese walking among the small trees and bracken.
+When the warriors arrived on the island, they found not a man and a woman, but two lovely geese walking among the small trees and bracken.
 At the sight of the warriors, the two geese stroked their necks together lovingly and then flew away, never to return.

-This is what we saw
+This is what we saw,

 and this, one of a handful of photos Charles kindly emailed me, was what we should have seen.

-And this similar one from the World Wildlife Fund’s Good Nature Travel site
+And this similar one from the World Wildlife Fund’s Good Nature Travel site.

 When we arrived at Logan Pass, the permitted limit of our travel, we had the chance to see some photos of what was happening on the park’s west side.